berserk207/lytgis/docs/gitstarter.rst

 Convert Private Key
 ~~~~~~~~~~~~~~~~~~~
 You will receive a private key from JP that is using the RSA format.
-In order to use it in Tortoisegit, you need to convert it to OpenSSH format first.
+In order to use it in Tortoisegit, you need to convert it to OpenSSH format first using Puttygen.

 The following illustrates the steps:

-- Open puttgen
+- Open puttygen.
+Puttygen is included when installing Tortoisegit.

 .. figure:: _static/puttygen1.png
     :align: center

-- Go to File, then "Load Private Key"
+- Go to File, then "Load Private Key".

 .. figure:: _static/puttygen2.png
     :align: center

+- Select your private key.
+The private key provided by JP is usually named after you (e.g. christian.gabo).

 .. figure:: _static/puttygen3.png
     :align: center

+- Click the "Save private key button".

 .. figure:: _static/puttygen4.png
     :align: center

+- Choose the location where you want to save the private key.
+You can name it whatever you want.

 .. figure:: _static/puttygen5.png
     :align: center

+- A file with *.ppk extension is then generated.
+You can now use this files to access git repositories using Tortoisegit.

 .. figure:: _static/puttygen6.png
     :align: center